jvlomax/bowling_test/README.md

 # Bowling game test
 A simple tech test to create a class that can keep track of a bowling game.

+## Requirements
+To run the tests, you will have to install unittest2.
+This can be done by installing from the requirements file `pip install -r requirements.txt`

 ## Running
 This programme doesn't run, it just tests.